- by Charlotte Swart

 Web

 Most of accessibility testing is done manually.
-There are tools that can help you with that, and there are automatic tools to supplement the manual testing.
+There are tools that can help you with that.
+There are also automatic tools to supplement manual testing.

 aXe browser plugin: This automated accessibility plugin analyzes web pages for accessibility issues and generates a report that can be used to fix them.